advanced-javascript-Riva/giphy-it-to-me/README.md

-# giphy-it-to-me : A React Native App
+# giphy-it-to-me : A React Native App (IN PROGRESS)

 ### Author: Riva Davidowski

 **Phase 1:**
-This phase is about setting up my dev environement and getting things up and running.
+This phase is about setting up my dev environment and getting things up and running.
 Users can scan my QR and see the app on any device.

 **Phase 2:**